AhmetEsad/ideas/README.md

 #exit: Exits the app

 # Ideas
-Every idea has it's own ID.
+Every idea has its own ID.

 # Sessions
 There is a different SESSION ID for every single time you open and close the app.